 What’s more, with point solutions, brands could never improve workflow efficiencies.
 If they used one system to check price issues, then had to go to another system to deal with content, another to upload and store product images, and yet another system to push those images live on retail partner websites: they would never master the time management efficacy that is so critical in the eCommerce age.

 Today, as we climb the “Slope of Enlightenment,” enlightened brands know they need a single platform for managing the entire eCommerce ecosystem.
-Without an end-to-end solution, they risk introducing more of those discreet silos rather than streamlining already complex workflows.
+Without an end to end solution, they risk introducing more of those discreet silos rather than streamlining already complex workflows.

 If the huge turnout at #Shoptalk 2018 taught us anything, it’s that more upstart brands, more third party sellers, and more activity in general is coming.
 With those entrants also comes more streamlined workflows that allow aggressive, organized, tactical brands to make decisions better and faster than the competition.
 In retail, the technology race is fully in gear.